microsoft/xbox-live-samples/MobileSDK/Samples-Native/Sample-iOS/README.md

 		  	- has C++ and Obj-C sections (*.mm files thus load both)
 		  	- note that it is implicitly included in some C++ files for cross-platform stuff?

-	Other source subdirectories are described below (add brief description of each):
+	Other source subdirectories are described below:
 		- Utilities
 		- Integration
 		- Gameplay